 Select your product to confirm this information applies to you

-What Is Vertical Ratio Measurement on Garmin Fitness Watches?
+What Is Vertical Ratio Measurement on Garmin Watches?

 Vertical ratio is a measurement of vertical oscillation, divided by your stride length, then expressed as a percent.
 Since stride length is the horizontal movement of running, it is the benefit of the action, whereas vertical oscillation is one of the energy costs of running.
 A low vertical ratio number indicates a small cost for a large benefit.
 The lower the vertical ratio, the more efficient your running.

-Vertical ratio example imageVertical ratio is one of six running dynamics metrics available when using an HRM 600, HRM-Fit™, HRM-Pro™, HRM-Pro Plus, HRM-Run™, or HRM-Tri™ heart rate monitor, or a Running Dynamics Pod with a compatible Garmin watch.
-For more information on all six running dynamics metrics and a list of compatible watches, see: Garmin Watches That Support Running Dynamics.
+Vertical ratio example imageVertical ratio is one of six running dynamics metrics available when using a compatible Garmin heart rate monitor, or a Running Dynamics Pod with a compatible Garmin® watch.
+For more information on all six running dynamics metrics and a list of compatible devices, see: Garmin Watches That Support Running Dynamics.

 To learn more about vertical ratio, as well as other advanced running dynamics Garmin has to offer, view the following video: